Track a raw data file

 Non-R pipelines: GNU Make

 For projects using Python, Stata, or a mix of languages, we recommend GNU Make.
-Make uses a Makefile to define “rules” for creating files.
+Make is language-agnostic, comes pre-installed on macOS and most Linux distributions (and is easy to install on Windows via WSL), and uses a single plain-text Makefile to describe how each output in the pipeline is built.

 The Makefile syntax